Diego Tardelli

-Diego Tardelli Martins (born 10 May 1985), known as Diego Tardelli, is a Brazilian professional footballer who plays as a forward.
-He is considered a dynamic player due to his speed on attack and individual skills.
+Diego Tardelli Martins (born 10 May 1985), known as Diego Tardelli, is a Brazilian former professional footballer who played as a forward.
+He was considered a dynamic player due to his speed on attack and individual skills.
 Tardelli is not his last name, but his second name: it was chosen by his father after his footballing idol, Italian World Cup winner Marco Tardelli.

 Club career

 Early career

 Born in Santa Bárbara d'Oeste, São Paulo, Tardelli began his career at a company club in Curitiba called Partner Football.
 He was loaned to Santos in 2000, but was released after trying to steal chocolate milk from the club's cafeteria.
 He subsequently joined hometown side União Barbarense, where he impressed enough to move to São Paulo in 2003.
 At the latter club, Tardelli was initially known as Dinei, a former forward of Corinthians, as he also painted his hair of a blond color.